 “CPI-U” means the Consumer Price Index for All Urban Consumers as promulgated by the United States Bureau of Labor Statistics, using the percent change in the level of the CPI-U between the month prior to the Effective Date and that same prior month in each subsequent year.

-“Customer” means the individual or business entity that has subscribed to use one or more of the Services pursuant to the Master Terms of Service, and includes all Users, employees, representatives and agents of Customer, any perspective Customer using the Trial Services, and any Affiliates of Customer (unless otherwise agreed to between the parties in writing).
+“Customer” means the individual or business entity that has subscribed to use one or more of the Services pursuant to the Master Terms of Service, and includes all Users, employees, representatives and agents of Customer, any prospective Customer using the Trial Services, and any Affiliates of Customer (unless otherwise agreed to between the parties in writing).

 “Data Protection Law” means the national legislation on the protection of Data Subjects with regard to the Processing of Personal Data and on the free movement of such data in any jurisdiction as may be applicable under the Agreement.